Inventsable/snatch/README.md

 ## [By clicking this link and downloading the ZXP you're agreeing to the above and that you are solely responsible for any and all legal implications of this tool](https://github.com/Inventsable/snatch/raw/master/archive/snatch_1.3.0.zxp)

+Above link not working?
+You can visit the [./archive](https://github.com/Inventsable/snatch/tree/master/archive) folder of this repo to see all versions at any time.
+Click the bottom-most .zxp then press the Download or View Raw button to get it.

 ---

 # FAQ